Skip to article frontmatterSkip to article content

 Qwen3 (15.8M Downloads)

-Qwen3 is a strong general-purpose open model designed to balance reasoning ability, coding skill, multilingual coverage, tool-calling, and efficiency.
+Qwen3 is a strong general-purpose model designed to balance reasoning ability, coding skill and tool-calling.
 It performs well across a wide range of benchmarks and supports different operating modes that trade off speed for deeper reasoning, making it flexible for both interactive use and harder analytical tasks.
-Its multilingual capabilities are particularly strong, and larger variants benefit from mixture-of-experts designs that improve efficiency without sacrificing quality.
-While generally competitive with the best open models, Qwen3 can occasionally struggle with strict instruction adherence or simple factual queries compared to more conservatively tuned models.
+While generally competitive with the best open models, Qwen3 can occasionally struggle with strict instruction adherence.
 Overall, it stands out as one of the most well-rounded open models available.

 !ollama show qwen3